gullerya/data-tier/README.md

 - Add rule to change any arbitrary attribute
 - Add rule for action (mouse? keyboard? any and provide the action with the event data?)
 - API reference
-- Possibility to override global rules on tie level
+- Possibility to override global controllers on tie level
-- Change rule detection and appliance inner interface to broaden the possibilities of rules configurations
+- Change rule detection and appliance inner interface to broaden the possibilities of controllers configurations

 #### Versions

 - __0.6.8__
-  - Fixes: issue no. 2 (smooth handling of an empty values given to the rules definition), issue no. 4 (non working repeaters on subgraph list), issue no. 5 (improvements of `data-tie-classes`)
+  - Fixes: issue no. 2 (smooth handling of an empty values given to the controllers definition), issue no. 4 (non working repeaters on subgraph list), issue no. 5 (improvements of `data-tie-classes`)

 - __0.6.7__
   - Added a possibility to create a tie without providing any initial data, for early setup with lazy data provisioning